jantenhove/GoodWeLogger/README.md

 ***Above information applies to the GWxxxxD-NS range of inverters.
 Other models might use a different method of connecting.
 Consult your inverter manual.***

+For GWxxxx-DT inverters the female couterpart is a 6 pin green terminal with 3.5pitch. possible partnumber is: AK1550/06-3.5

 The green 6 pin connector inside the inverter looks like this:

        +------------+    +---+---+---+---+---+---+